MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-sofs-rolling-upgrade.md

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

 Cluster rolling upgrade in a new feature in Windows Server 2016.
-It enables you to upgrade the operating system of cluster nodes in a scale-out file server (SOFS) cluster, from Windows Server 2012 R2 to Windows Server 2016 without stopping workloads running on the nodes.
+It enables you to upgrade the operating system of cluster nodes in a scale-out file server (SOFS) cluster, or Hyper-V cluster, from Windows Server 2012 R2 to Windows Server 2016 without stopping workloads running on the nodes.
 [Read more](https://technet.microsoft.com/library/dn850430.aspx) about rolling upgrade requirements and architecture.

-## Cluster rolling upgrade in VMM

-System Center 2016 - Virtual Machine Manager (VMM) supports using the rolling upgrade feature to upgrade Hyper-V clusters in the VMM fabric.
-You can upgrade an entire cluster, or specific cluster nodes.
+This article describes how to perform a cluster rolling upgrade of SOFS managed in the System Center 2016 - Virtual Machine Manager (VMM) fabric.
 Here's what the upgrade does:

 - **Creates a template**: Creates a template of the node configuration by combining the appropriate physical computer profile with the node configuration settings detailed in the upgrade wizard.
 - **Migrates workloads**: Migrates workloads off the node so workload operations aren't interrupted.